INST377-UMD/inst377-group-project-mshephu/README.md

 3. Change directory to `server`.
 4. Initate npm using `npm init -y`.
 5. Install dependencies using `npm install express csv-parser geolib`.
-6. Change endpoints in api.js to your localhost IP instead of deployment /api/ deployment.
+6. Change endpoints in api.js to your localhost IP instead of deployment /api/ address.

 ### How to run the API:
 1. Run `node server-local.js`.